johnjackoleary/cfi-commonplace-book/lesson-plans/solo-practice/Commercial.md

 1. For All
 	1. Clear the area.
 	2. Select an altitude that will allow the maneuver to be performed no lower than 1,500 feet above ground level (AGL).
+	3. Be careful of overlaying Bravo.
-	3. Establish the recommended entry configuration, power, and airspeed.
+	4. Establish the recommended entry configuration, power, and airspeed.
 2. Steep Turns (V.A)
 	2. Roll into a coordinated 360° steep turn with approximately a 50° bank.
 	3. Complete turn in other direction.